danya02/obsidian-wadayama-notes/Notes/Places/Shrine.md

 From behind the collar to the neck, saw a computer cable.

 As he goes out to the shrine's clearing, says "wonder what [[Kotobuke Ena]] is doing".

+On Session 11, went into the forest at the place where [[Kotobuke Hannah]] went.
+Received angry message "the weasels are here again" on Mike's smartglasses.
+Rebooted and got same message again.

+Mike had trouble going through the forest and got Bruises.
+Went into ravine, which is safe to descend into at one point, but becomes vertical later on.
+In ravine, saw [[Matsuishi Kunio]]'s corpse, wearing pyjamas and rusted neural implant.
+Seems that he fell in from a high place.

+Also got message "stop or you will get retribution", then "that's it, the wrath of the city will come on you as for [[Nobuske]]" (as we went into the forest for about 10 minutes).
+When next to corpse, typed "are you responsible for this?" (which happened 20 minutes after that), got no response.

+Matsuishi has one slipper, european pyjamas, and a normal key on a keychain in the shape of a fox head.
+Taken.

+Going around the ravine over the safe route, then reached the top of the ravine next to the corpse.